OndrejNepozitek/Edgar-Unity/docs/pipelineTasks.md

 }
 ```

-Let's create a pipeline task that will subtract a number from the `Payload.Number` property and we want that number to be configurable in Editor.
+Let's create a pipeline task that will subtract a number from the `Payload.Number` property and we want that number to be configurable in Editor:

 ```csharp
 [CreateAssetMenu(menuName = "Example tasks/Subtract task", fileName = "SubtractTask")]